rust-rosetta/rust-rosetta/README.md

 [List of Tasks Remaining](http://rosettacode.org/wiki/Reports:Tasks_not_implemented_in_Rust)

+> Important: Not all `rust-rosetta` tasks exist in their current form on Rosetta Code.
+Please double check before you start.

 ## Tasks Complete ##

 All tasks that have been completed are listed (along with a link to the problem) in [`Cargo.toml`](./Cargo.toml)